Skip to contents

 • gene expression matrix: rows represent gene names and columns represent cell IDs

-• meta data: a data frame with at least three columns, including “X” (X-coordinate), “Y” (Y-coordinate), and “CellType” (the cell type annotation).
+• meta data: a data frame with at least three columns, including “X” (X-coordinate), “Y” (Y-coordinate), and “CellType” (cell type annotation).
 The row names of the meta data should match the column names (cell IDs) in the expression matrix.

 Text files as input